meteor/meteor/README.md

 Next, read the [documentation](https://docs.meteor.com/).

 Are you looking for examples?
-Check this [meteor/examples](https://github.com/meteor/examples)
+Check this [meteor/examples](https://github.com/meteor/examples).

+Check your [changes](https://docs.meteor.com/changelog.html) to keep your app up-to-date.

 ## Quick Start